metazool/SSI_OSH/README.md

+_This repository was for the original proposal and info-gathering.
+It is now archived and the project documentation is [Here on Codeberg](https://codeberg.org/zool/BetterHardware)_

 # Software Sustainability and Open Source Hardware

 Notes and links supporting an Open Source Hardware themed application to the SSI Fellowship scheme.